MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/security/how-to-grant-data-plane-role-based-access.md

 ::: zone pivot="azure-interface-cli"

+1. Use [`az cosmosdb show`](/cli/azure/cosmosdb#az-cosmosdb-show) to get the unique identifier for your current account.

+    ```azurecli-interactive
+    az cosmosdb show \
+        --resource-group "<name-of-existing-resource-group>" \
+        --name "<name-of-existing-resource-group>" \
+        --query "{id:id}"
+    ```

+1. Observe the output of the previous command.
+Record the value of the `id` property for this account as it is required to use in the next step.

+    ```json
+    {
+      "id": "/subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourceGroups/msdocs-identity-example/providers/Microsoft.DocumentDB/databaseAccounts/msdocs-identity-example-nosql"
+    }
+    ```

+    > [!NOTE]
+    > In this example, the `id` value would be `/subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourceGroups/msdocs-identity-example/providers/Microsoft.DocumentDB/databaseAccounts/msdocs-identity-example-nosql`.
+This example uses fictituous data and your identifier would be distinct from this example.

 1. Assign the new role using [`az cosmosdb sql role assignment create`](/cli/azure/cosmosdb/sql/role/assignment#az-cosmosdb-sql-role-assignment-create).
 Use the previously recorded role definition identifiers to the `--role-definition-id` argument, and the unique identifier for your identity to the `--principal-id` argument.
+Finally, use your account's identifier for the `--scope` argument.

     ```azurecli-interactive
     az cosmosdb sql role assignment create \